tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

    * Install [scikit-learn](https://scikit-learn.org/stable/index.html): `pip install --no-index sklearn`

-     :warning: Make sure you have the module `scipy-stack/2020b` loaded (via `module load scipy-stack/2020b` )
+     > :warning: **Warning:** Make sure you have the module `scipy-stack/2020b` loaded (via `module load scipy-stack/2020b` )

-        > :memo: **Note:** Compute Canada has many common python packages already compiled (made into "wheels") on their system (see available [python wheels](https://docs.computecanada.ca/wiki/Available_Python_wheels)).
+        > :bulb: **Tip:** Compute Canada has many common python packages already compiled (made into "wheels") on their system (see available [python wheels](https://docs.computecanada.ca/wiki/Available_Python_wheels)).
 These are installed with pip using the `--no-index` command.
 Installing the wheels from CC can save considerable time, and not overload the login node.

    * Install Jupyter Lab, which we'll use to run notebooks: `pip install --no-index jupyterlab`